 Ceremony in Calon Lodge or the Woodland Marquee, drinks reception out among the vines when the weather plays, wedding breakfast, then the evening party.
 With bedrooms on site the day doesn’t have to end when the music does - people drift between the bar and the dancefloor rather than watching the clock for taxis.

-The other thing worth knowing is how forgiving the rig is when it’s used properly.
-The delays and the visible 10EaZy screen mean a band that knows the room can keep things sounding big at a sensible level - so when you’re choosing a band, it’s worth asking whether they’ve actually played the Woodland Marquee.
-The ones who haven’t tend to fight the limiter; the ones who have just read the screen and get on with it.
-The same goes for your DJ - we’ve seen DJs push it hard and end up noticeably quieter than the band were, because the limiter just kept pulling them down.
-Worth a word with whoever’s running the playlists so the energy doesn’t drop the moment we step off.
+The rig is forgiving when it’s used properly.
+The delays and the visible 10EaZy screen mean a band who knows the room can keep things sounding big at a sensible level, so ask whoever you book whether they have played the Woodland Marquee.
+The ones who have read the screen and get on with it.
+Same for your DJ - we’ve seen DJs push it hard and end up quieter than the band were, because the limiter kept pulling them down.
+Have a word with whoever’s running the playlists so the energy doesn’t drop the moment we step off.

-The Brotherhood are South Wales’ premier wedding band.
+The Brotherhood are one of the South Wales wedding bands on the circuit, and Llanerch sits in the middle of our patch - more on what we do as a Cardiff wedding band.
 Check our availability for your date at Llanerch Vineyard.